scandihealth/lpr3-docs/src/testenvironment.md

 Access to FTP servers are done thorugh sFTP and requires a dedicated user setup by Dedalus.

 ## Deployments
-To increase velocity and success DXC will continuously deliver new versions of the LPR3 solution.
+To increase velocity and success Dedalus will continuously deliver new versions of the LPR3 solution.
 Time of deployment will be communicated by SDS project management and communication through milestones.

 ## Weekly data purge
 As the test progresses and issues are resolved, it may be necessary to delete data in the test enviroment.
-Therefore, DXC may purge data during weekends.
+Therefore, Dedalus may purge data during weekends.
 Data purges will be notified through GitHub no later than friday end of business day.

 ## Rules implemented on Test System